 United Technologies (UTC) has the worldwide industrial expertise to lift you up and cool you down.
-Its Otis, UTC Climate Controls & Security, Pratt & Whitney, and Sikorsky segments develop technologies, systems, and services for the aerospace, construction, and security industries.
+Its Otis, UTC Climate Controls & Security, and Pratt & Whitney segments develop technologies, systems, and services for the aerospace, construction, and security industries.
 Climate Controls & Security makes alarms, monitoring equipment, surveillance and access control systems, and fire and hazard detection products.
-Otis is the world's largest elevator and escalator manufacturing company.
-Pratt & Whitney makes commercial and military engines, while Sikorsky makes helicopters.
+Otis is the world's largest elevator and escalator manufacturing company, while Pratt & Whitney makes commercial and military engines.
 UTC Aerospace Systems produces engine controls and flight systems for military and commercial clients.
 UTC announced in 2018 that it would break itself into three separate companies based on its business segments.
 The company also completed its $30 billion purchase of aircraft parts manufacturer Rockwell Collins.

 Mergers and Acquisitions